by: Meg Collins, former CPST

 UPPAbaby Mesa ~ $299, 9.9 lbs

 The UPPAbaby Mesa is not to be overlooked.
-I recommend this seat especially for people who plan on using it with the UPPAbaby Vista, one of our favorite strollers for twins.
+I recommend this seat, especially for people who plan on using it with the UPPAbaby Vista.
 In the $300 range, you’ll also get the nicer “no re-thread harness” with five harness height positions and two buckle positions.
-The Mesa goes one step further and gives you an adjustable base with tension indicator and self-ratcheting lower LATCH connectors (which are AWESOMMMME).
+The Mesa goes one step further and gives you an adjustable base with a tension indicator and self-ratcheting lower LATCH connectors (which are AWESOMMMME).
 You will really appreciate the ease of installation, the awesome canopy, high-end fabrics, etc. It also has a low birth weight insert for babies 4-8 lbs.

 The newer version of this seat has a traditional American belt path, whereas previous versions had the Euro belt path.
 If you are looking for a seat with a European belt path, this one no longer has it — sorry!

 The Clek Liing is a beautiful, luxe and extremely safe car seat that fits babies as small as 4 lbs up to 35 lbs.
 Despite the fact that it doesn’t have a no-rethread harness (boo!), this seat is still an awesome pick for your babies.

 Maxi Cosi Mico Max 30 ~ $219, 8.9 lbs — “Euro” Favorite #1

 Four sets of harness slots; three buckle positions, including one for newborns; easy to use “push-on” LATCH connectors; AirProtect cushions for enhanced side-impact protection; *low birth weight wedge insert required for babies 4-5 lbs.
 Like most Euro seats, it has an anti-rebound bar, which prevents it from flipping up in a crash.